 Slightly more fridge Squick, but as Alliance when you quest in the Grizzly Hills you accidentally end up eating an important seed out of a bucket.
 After going through a short chain that involves you using a super-laxative to "retrieve" the seeds you then give them back to the owner.
 If you stick around a second after handing in the quest, the guy you turned the quest into gives the seeds to his friend to put back, who then responds with "yeah yeah, I know the drill, back in the bucket", now remember the quest text when you first ate the seed, pointing out the "earthy taste"?...

 In the raid dungeon Naxxramas there is ambient noise of all types, but a few in particular stand out; a woman wailing "Pleeease!", "Stop, please stop...", "Help me!
 Save me!", "Please, nooo!".
 Then you fight this guy◊.
 Then the crying/screaming stops.
 You might be thinking, "So what?
 He just stopped torturing people."
 Except there were no visible people.
 He was those people.
 The fridge horror comes in because typically one doesn't notice the connection at the time.
-In fact, this troper had to be told one day and then it sunk in.
 According to an in-game lore character, "Thaddius, built from the flesh of women and children, it is said that their souls are fused together - eternally bound within that foul prison of flesh."
 Yeah.
 A video with the sound clips.